stevenkyritsis/bootstrap-portfolio/README.md

 - Docker

 ## Goal
-This is to make a comparison to bootstrap and react.
+This is to build a new protfolio showcasing the use of bootstrap and react in this project.

-I'll be making two separate repositories for a react version and a bootstrap version.

-## Final Thoughts
-Final Thoughts will go here once both sites are completed.